This Keyboard was giving to Dungeon Studios as payment for

 you can see that the sides of the keys are painted silver while

-the keyboard itself is metalic blue.
+the keyboard itself is metallic blue.

 |